SAOD-research/PECL/README.md

 │   └──labelTxt
 └── test
     └──images`
-Split the original images and create COCO format json.
+Split the original images and create COCO format json with different label rates.

-python DOTA_devkit/prepare_dota1_5.py --srcpath path_to_dota --dstpath path_to_split_1024
+`python DOTA_devkit/prepare_dota1_5.py --srcpath path_to_dota --dstpath path_to_split_1024`

 Then you will get data in the following structure

 `dota15_1024